Lethal Weapon (video game)

 Lethal Weapon is a video game based on the film series of the same name created by Shane Black.
-It was developed by Ocean Software and Eurocom and released in 1992 and 1993 by Ocean and Nintendo.
+It was developed by Ocean Software and Eurocom.
+It was released in 1992 and 1993 by Ocean and Nintendo.
 It was released in conjunction with Lethal Weapon 3, the third installment of the series.

 NES and Game Boy version

 Lethal Weapon is a side-scroller, in which the player chooses one of the two Los Angeles police partners from the film series, Martin Riggs or Roger Murtaugh, and battles it out with criminals around the city.
 Battles are resolved via fists, guns and grenades.
 It is considered by gaming enthusiasts to be extremely difficult and frustrating in the fact that punching an enemy is more effective than shooting an enemy.
 However, the NES version is praised for its colorful graphics for 1992, and both versions of the game are universally praised for the music by Neil Baldwin.